 Unless it needs the money, it can afford to wait.

 However, when there is huge redemption pressure (say in case of the credit downgrade of a bond), fund house may limit redemption.
 This is because fund house needs to liquidate holdings to pay you and not all its holding may be liquid.
 And that’s how liquidity risk comes into the picture.

 #4 Market Risk

 This is Economics 101.
-If there is too much selling pressure, price goes down.
+If there is too much selling pressure, the price goes down.
 If supply is high and the demand is low, the price will adjust downwards.

 So, if many investors start selling for any reason (say due to weakness in currency), bond prices may go down (despite little change in credit risk or interest rates).
 Fund NAV will also suffer.
 Quite possible selling pressure may abate in the near future and the bond prices will recover.

-However if you have to sell at the same time of selling pressure, your loss will become permanent.
+However, if you have to sell at the same time of selling pressure, your loss will become permanent.

 Point to Note

 Many of us compare the present rates offered in the Fixed deposit with the past returns (1-year, 3-year , 5-year etc) of debt funds.
 This is a wrong comparison.